wallacebrf/Synology-to-TrueNAS/README.md

 To get my Qbittorrent and GlueTUN VPN tunnel working with Nord VPN, I have my <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/torrent/dockercompose.yaml">docker-compose.yaml</a> available.

-breakdown of the importaint parts for the `GlueTUN` container:
+breakdown of the important parts for the `GlueTUN` container:

 ```
 cap_add: